-With the general election now swiftly creeping up on us, conversation in the office this week turned to why we’re still unable to vote online and what might have to change in order to make voting online a possibility.
+With the general election swiftly approaching, conversation in the office this week turned to why we’re still unable to vote online and what might have to change in order to make voting online a possibility.

 The first and probably most obvious argument against online voting is security of the system.
-In a year of particularly prominent news relating to online security failures and cyber-attacks, such as the Sony hacks, Superfish and the distribution of celebrities’ private images, it’s only too clear that the internet isn’t exactly the safest of places.
+In a year of particularly prominent news relating to online security breaches and cyber-attacks, such as the recent attack on the NHS, it’s only too clear that the internet isn’t exactly the safest of places.
 Moving voting online opens it up to many potential problems, not least from external groups but even from the people who might take responsibility for building the systems by which we could vote online.
 Simply, it would be too difficult to find a totally impartial party to create a voting system.
 Regardless of whether a company had any political affiliations or motivations, it would be nigh on impossible to put together a team of developers who had no political leanings of their own.